Cheapest car insurance in Rhode Island for a bad driving record

 Cheapest car insurance after an accident in Rhode Island

-Progressive has the lowest rates after an accident at $1,927.
-Geico also has affordable rates at $2,813.
+Progressive has the lowest rates after an accident at $1,927 a year.
+GEICO also has affordable rates at $2,813 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident